Azuryxx/DiscordBotFun/README.md

 ## Available Commands

-- `!help`: Shows a list of available commands.
+- `!aide`: Shows a list of available commands.
-- `!pomme`: Makes the bot join a voice channel and play a predefined song.
+- `!play[URL]`: Makes the bot join a voice channel and play a predefined song.

 ---